- Books, Literature, and Writing»

 Elisa Sprang Out of Bed

 Mom had already pressed a beautiful dress for her and placed it on her armoire.
 She searched for matching crisp, lacy Bobby socks and her favorite pink, shiny shoes.
 She slipped on her dainty floral dress with a beautiful bow and ruffle, and then she deftly put on her spiffy socks.
-Oh! she almost forgot her shiny, pink leather shoes.
+Oh!
+She almost forgot her shiny, pink leather shoes.
 She skillfully slipped them on her feet.

 Mom Brushed Elisa's Tresses into a Neat French Braid

 Elisa's hair was quite long and she had difficulty combing it.
 The comb would tangle her curls and get caught in it.
 Thus, she cried out to her mamma for assistance.
 Mom ran promptly into her bedroom when she heard her daughter calling.
-She was wearing a spectacular bright, emerald green silk dress with her gorgeous blonde hair pinned into a Chinese chignon coiffure.
+She was wearing a bright, emerald green silk dress with her gorgeous blonde hair pinned into a chignon coiffure.

 Next, it was time to eat a scrumptious breakfast, consisting of salmon and broccoli, and finishing it up with crumpets with English marmalade.
-Oh, yes. she wasn't going to be one of those children who ate sugary snacks for breakfast.
+Oh, yes.
+She wasn't going to be one of those children who ate sugary snacks for breakfast.

-Elisa Learned a New Word Every Day
+Elisa Learned a New French Word Every Day

 Elisa wanted to be as beautiful as her mother when she grew up, and learn how to intelligently express herself in French too.
 Every day, mom would teach her a new word, and today it was crepuscular which meant sunset.
 She had a bit of trouble pronouncing it!
 Only, when she puckered her lips, the sound came out exactly right.
 And mom was exceedingly proud of her when she adorably said it.
 And mommy kissed her on the cheek and gave her a huge hug.